kelson8/rgz_playedtime/README.md

 I am working on adding a vehicles blown up stat and I will most likely add more to this later.

-So far it can log the vehicles blown up every 5 seconds into the database.
+So far it can log the vehicles blown up for however long is specified in the config into the database.

 No ESX or framework needed, only dependency is OxMySql and MariaDb/MySql.